rstudio/keras3/man-src/k_mean/3-rendered.md

 @param x Input tensor.
 @param axis Axis or axes along which the means are computed.
 The default
     is to compute the mean of the flattened tensor.
-@param keepdims If this is set to `True`, the axes which are reduced are left
+@param keepdims If this is set to `TRUE`, the axes which are reduced are left
     in the result as dimensions with size one.

 @export